MicrosoftDocs/power-platform/power-platform/admin/manage-high-privileged-admin-roles.md

 - If you're using the CoE Starter kit, the kit no longer works.
 However, the CoE Starter kit will be updated in the future.

-- Once you elevate a user through Azure/Entra PIM, wait for two hours for the changes to sync from AAD/Entra to Power Platform before logging in to PPAC.
+- Once you elevate a user through Azure/Entra PIM, wait for two hours for the changes to sync from AAD/Entra to Power Platform before logging in to Power Platform admin center.

 - Role assignments through Groups aren't currently supported.
 Be sure to assign roles directly to the user.